 During installation, you recorded your preferred settings for the OEM adapter, and no further work is required in the installation process.

-If you later wish to modify the configuration of an instance of the OEM adapter:
+You can however choose to modify the configuration of an instance of the OEM adapter at a later stage.